 But in the interest of not wasting everyone's time, I'm a full time IT guy, almost 20 years into my career (yeah I started early), part time musician and dj.
 I'm also trying my hand at some writing as well.
 The job is just a paycheck.
 I'm good at what I do and it affords me the ability to, by and large, do what I want to do.
 My only metric for success in life is the degree to which I'm happy.

 Even still, I'm a bit jaded, but I've been told I'm a huge softy.
 Dichotomies are fun.
-I'm snarky and sarcastic and have a fairly dry sense of humor.
+I'm snarky and have a fairly dry sense of humor.

 I was born in Germany (Air Force brat) grew up mostly outside of DC, and bounced around the Northeast for a couple years after high school before kicking off my IT career in Boston.

 I've been in Texas since 2003, and having grown up in the military I get itchy feet every couple years.
 In the 11 years I've been here I've moved 7 times.
 Apart from a move to Dallas for 18 months, I've spent that whole time in San Antonio.
 Although, I am starting to wonder if I'm in the right city lol the volume of 80+% matches in Austin is seriously kicking the shit out of San Antonio.

 Oh yeah..
 I suck at having my picture taken, and I'm way more charming in person than online.

 So it's out there and there's no confusion on the subject, I'm about as atheist as they come.
 It springs from the study of religion and nothing else.
 I don't hate god anymore than I hate the tooth fairy, and I don't begrudge anyone their religious choices until they begin to have an unwanted effect on anyone outside of that belief system.
 I have a very low tolerance for hypocrisy; caveat emptor.

 "Confession is always weakness.
 The grave soul keeps its own secrets, and takes its own punishment in silence.